-Binondo Church played an important part of the Chinatown history.
+Binondo Church played an important part of Chinatown history.
 The church was originally built in 1594 when Binondo was the center of spiritual ministry for the Christianize Chinese in Manila.
-Binondo Church was founded by the Dominican, with the mission to convert Chinese to Catholism.
+Binondo Church was founded by the Dominican, with the mission to convert Chinese to Catholicism.

 Since Binondo was known to be the first central business hub, the museum exhibited preserved banknotes from the first three banks that were established in the country between the 1850s to 1880s.
 The country’s first three banks are, El Banco Espanol-Filipino de Isabel II (BPI today), Chartered Bank of India, Australia and China (Chartered Bank today), and the Hongkong and Shanghai Banking Corp.
 (HSBC).

 I was able to take a glimpse of the past by reading pages and news headlines of the preserved newspaper collection of the museum.

 When I think of Binondo, the first thing that comes to my mind is the food.
 Yes, famous restaurants here served gastronomic delights, that will satisfy one’s Chinese food cravings.
 I was able to visit the early panaderia that sells authentic Chinese delicacies like hopia, siopao, mooncake, and a lot more.

 Flavors of Binondo- known to be the food hub that blends Filipino, Chinese, and Spanish culinary influences.